 Broadway Cast, 1996 (RCA) (2 / 5) Here’s a cast album that unfortunately does a disservice to the production it represents.
 Inspired by a rapturously received City Center Encores! concert version of Chicago, the 1996 Broadway revival was thrilling, largely due to Ann Reinking’s hot-hot-hot choreography in the style of her mentor Bob Fosse.
-But listening to the performance without seeing it highlights the fact that the vocal performances of all three of the principals are very weak in their singing.
+But listening to the performance without seeing it highlights the fact that the vocal performances of all three of the leads are unsatisfying in some way.
 Never famous as a chanteuse, Reinking is in terrible vocal health here as Roxie Hart, sounding so raspy throughout that it almost hurts to hear her.
-On top of that, her weird mannerisms of pronunciation are distracting; her spoken line “Nobody walks out on me!” sounds like “Nobody walks out on Mae!”
+On top of that, her weird mannerisms of pronunciation are distracting; for example, her spoken line “Nobody walks out on me!” sounds like “Nobody walks out on Mae!”
 Also, it’s clear that the key of “My Own Best Friend” was damagingly lowered for this production and the recording because this Roxie would not have been able to get through the song otherwise.
-As for Reinking’s co-stars: Although the timbre of James Naughton’s voice is perfect for Billy Flynn, he has some pitch problems.
-And while D. Sabella sounds fine in most of Mary Sunshine’s “Little Bit of Good” aria, his high notes are screechy.
-On the positive side, Bebe Neuwirth is vocally strong as Velma Kelly, her performance is somewhat lacking in sex appeal and humor.
-On a more positive note: Marcia Lewis is sassy as Mama Morton; Joel Grey is felicitously cast as Amos Hart; and the band really swings under Rob Fisher. — M.P.
+As for Reinking’s co-stars: Although the timbre of James Naughton’s voice is perfect for Billy Flynn, he has some pitch issues.
+And while Bebe Neuwirth is vocally strong as Velma Kelly, her performance is somewhat lacking in sex appeal and humor.
+On a more positive note: Marcia Lewis is sassy as Mama Morton, Joel Grey is felicitously cast as Amos Hart, and the band really swings under Rob Fisher. — M.P.